kriskowal/kriskowal.com/content/naming-things.md

 In the spirit of using a naming system that is coherent and free of synonyms, use the prevailing convention for your language or libraries.

-But, if you have the liberty to establish a precedent, I recommend “size”.
+But, if you have the liberty to establish a precedent, I recommend “size” and to accept no substitutes.

 # And so on